m9rduck/test/README.md

 # description

-two options are given, but the other one is invincible.
+two options are given, but the other one is invalid (in conclusion)

 # background information

-this thing is hilarious, even if you want to confess to someone, this thing would be used
+it worked on me